dsw7/WarrenLabLaserSoftware/README.md

 **F.** The user selects the DK240 monochromator wavelength (sent as an SCPI command TO the DK240)
 **G.** The DK240 returns the ACTUAL wavelength back to the user
 **H.** The user selects the slit width at the entrance of the DK240
-**I.** The user selects the slit width at the exit of the DK240 **J.** The user selects the Hamamatsu PMT voltage
+**I.** The user selects the slit width at the exit of the DK240
+**J.** The user selects the Hamamatsu PMT voltage
 **K.** QC9514 Digital Delay Generator options.
-Note that these fields are filled automatically upon toggling **A**.
+Note that these fields are filled automatically upon toggling **A**
 **L.** This checkbox fires up the laser.
-The laser will not fire until all parameters have been selected.
+The laser will not fire until all parameters have been selected
 **M.** Convenience feature for programmatically controlling individual shutters
 **N.** Convenience feature for programmatically controlling all shutters
 **O.** Pressing the START button will begin an experiment